Cognitive behavioral therapy (CBT) is an effective and evidence-based approach to treating a variety of psychological difficulties and disorders.

 This section outlines some of the key CBT techniques commonly employed in group settings.

-Exposure is a technique where individuals are gradually exposed to feared situations or stimuli in a controlled environment.
+Exposure is a technique where individuals are gradually exposed to feared situations or stimuli in a controlled and safe environment.

-This helps the participants to understand their irrational fears and eventually reduce anxiety by confronting the feared situation.
+This helps the participants to understand their fear- and/or anxiety-based responses and eventually reduce fear and/or anxiety by confronting the feared situation or object.

 Homework assignments are an essential aspect of CBT.
-Group members are encouraged to practice techniques or exercises learned during therapy sessions at home.
+Group members are encouraged to practice the techniques or exercises they have learned during therapy sessions at home.
+Learning new ways of thinking and behaving takes practice and time.

-Homework can involve tracking negative thoughts, practicing relaxation strategies, or implementing behavioral changes.
+Homework can involve tracking negative thoughts (mentally and/or in reflective writing), practicing relaxation techniques, or implementing behavioral changes.

 Regularly completing homework aids in the development of new skills and reinforces learning acquired during sessions.